-- 1. All piping components connected to this unit for space heating applications shall be suitable for use with potable water. - Toxic chemicals, such as those used for boiler treatment, shall NEVER be introduced into this system. - This unit may NEVER be connected to any existing heating system or component(s) previously used with a non-potable water heating appliance. - 4.
+- 1. All piping components connected to this unit for space heating applications shall be suitable for use with potable water. - 2.
+Toxic chemicals, such as those used for boiler treatment, shall NEVER be introduced into this system. - This unit may NEVER be connected to any existing heating system or component(s) previously used with a non-potable water heating appliance. - 4.
 When the system requires water for space heating at temperatures higher than required for domestic water purposes, a tempering valve must be installed.
-Please refer to installation diagrams on pages 34-48 of this manual for suggested piping arrangements. - 5.
-These water heaters cannot be used in space heating applications only.
+Please refer to Water Piping Diagrams beginning on page 35 of this manual for suggested piping arrangements. - 5.
+These water heaters cannot be used in space heating applications only